by Andrew Cochran

-Researchers at OpenAI in California found their algorithms started displaying complex behaviours after 25 million games.
-They stopped at 500 million.
+In a virtual gamespace populated by algorithmic avatars, the characters started displaying complex behaviours after 25 million games.
+The researchers stopped them at 500 million.

 The algorithms evolved on their own over time